-Microsoft has transitioned its default email client to Outlook.
+Microsoft has transitioned its default email client to Outlook but Outlook has its own problems like Notifications not working.
 Although the company discontinued Hotmail years ago, some users continue to use the service.
 The most common cause of this is users having their account recovery information sent to their Hotmail addresses from other platforms.
 So, let’s not waste any time and look into getting back your old Hotmail account.
 Here’s our guide to help you recover, access, and sign into your old Hotmail account.

 How to Access Your Old Hotmail Account?